Cockfosters tube station: In popular culture

 Cockfosters tube station features prominently in the novel While England Sleeps by American author David Leavitt.
 One of the novel's protagonists is writing a book entitled The Train to Cockfosters.

-A commercial for Foster's lager shown on UK television in the 1980s features Paul Hogan sitting in an Underground station near to a Japanese man who is looking at the Tube map on the wall.
+A commercial for Foster's Lager shown on UK television in the 1980s features Paul Hogan sitting in an Underground station near to a Japanese man who is looking at the Tube map on the wall.
 The man asks Hogan, "Can you tell me the way to Cockfosters?", to which Hogan replies, "Drink it warm, mate".

 Connections

-London Buses routes 298, 299, 384, school routes 692, 699 and night bus N91 serve the station.
+London Buses day and nighttime routes serve the station.